About DreamLoomAI

 How We’re Different

-- Safety-Conscious – Every interaction is guided and age-appropriate.
-Kids never work directly inside raw AI systems.
+• Safety-Conscious – Every interaction is guided and age-appropriate.
+Kids never work directly inside unfiltered AI apps.

-- Community-Driven – Starting with just 8–10 families in our Pioneer Program, we’re building something small, intentional, and parent-informed.
+• Community-Driven – We started with just 8 to 10 families in our Pioneer Program, and we still keep each group small, intentional, and parent-informed.

 Our Community: Starting at Home

-We’re proud to launch with families from our community.
+DreamLoomAI began with families from our community.
 This isn’t about rolling out a polished franchise.
-It’s about co-creating the first version with our Pioneer Families and refining it together.
+Our Pioneer Families helped shape the first version of this program.

-Your child gets a front-row seat to the magic of AI creation, and you help shape what this program becomes.
+Your child gets a front-row seat to the magic of AI creation.

 The Vision

-Right now, DreamLoomAI is a small after-school pilot with a handful of kids in Albuquerque.
+DreamLoomAI began as a small after-school pilot with a handful of kids in Albuquerque.
 The bigger vision is clear: giving children everywhere the confidence and skills to work with technology instead of being shaped by it.

-It starts with Maverick, a few of his peers, and families like yours, building something together that could define how kids grow up with AI.
+It started with Maverick, a few of his peers, and families like yours, building something that could define how kids grow up with AI.

-If you want your child to have the same edge I want for mine, this is your chance to be part of something revolutionary.
+If you want your child to have the same edge I want for mine, DreamLoomAI was built for that.

-This isn’t another after-school class.
-It’s the first run of a program designed to prepare kids for an AI-powered future through play and creation.
+This is not just another after-school class.
+It is a program designed to prepare kids for an AI powered future through play and creation.

 Years from now, when programs like this are everywhere, you’ll be able to say: “We were there when it all began.”